 3: Empty Trash

 - Shift+Command+Delete will immediately empty the Trash.
 This is the safer approach since it brings up the warning dialog telling you the action is permanent.

 - Shift+Option+Command+Delete will immediately force empty the Trash with no warnings, regardless of what’s in the Trash.

-- You can have “Secure Empty Trash” be the default setting by changing the Advanced Finder preferences, found under the Finder menu
+- You can also “Secure Empty Trash” on a one-off basis, or set it to be the default setting by changing the Advanced Finder preferences, found under the Finder menu

 - For the nostalgic, a Trash icon can be placed on the desktop like the good old days of System 9 and before by using symbolic links